 Incentives for fulfilment of export obligation: In cases where Authorization holder has fulfilled 75% or more of specific export obligation and 100% of Average Export Obligation till date, if any, in half or less than half the original export obligation period specified, remaining export obligation shall be condoned, and the Authorization redeemed.
+Congarion onale de condoned, and the marrier learner reaconica.
 In case of direct imports, EO shall be reckoned with reference to actual duty/Taxes/Cess saved amount.
 In case of domestic sourcing, EO shall be reckoned with reference to notional Customs duty /Taxes/Cess saved on FOR value.